YipAnthony/BetterBulking/README.md

             return output
         })
     ```
-I'm also curious whether combining mutliple states into one is less efficient due to more re-renders.
+- I'm also curious whether combining mutliple states into one is less efficient due to increased re-renders.
 Will have to look into this more.

 ## To Do: